 Waleed joined Leigh Day in 2011 before qualifying as a solicitor in 2012.
+He became a partner in 2022.
 Waleed has particular expertise in matters relating to immigration detention, deportation and nationality.
 He acts on behalf of both individuals and charities and his work includes public law claims for judicial review as well as private law claims including for compensation.

 Waleed Sheikh is recommended for his broad experience and knowledge of public law issues.

 Waleed has brought numerous successful challenges on behalf of clients against the Home Office in relation to unlawful detention and false imprisonment matters, some of which have received widespread press coverage.

 In 2016 Waleed acted in a test case on behalf of four claimants challenging Home Office delays in the provision of bail accommodation for high risk immigration detainees.
 The court found that the Home Office was operating its accommodation policy unlawfully and there had been systemic delays in the provision of bail accommodation.
 It recommended that the system to be overhauled.

 A judicial review challenge to the Cabinet Office’s refusal to designate G4S as “High Risk” under its old Strategic Supplier Risk Management Policy;

 An intervention on behalf of a number of charities into the Supreme Court case of Beghal challenging the compatibility of detention powers under Schedule 7 of the Terrorism Act with Articles 5, 6 and 8 of the ECHR;